 Add Fresh, Original Content

-Even in the world of AI (artificial intelligence) and apps that can do almost anything, original content is still king in affiliate marketing.
+Even in AI (artificial intelligence) and apps that can do almost anything, original content is still king in affiliate marketing.
 Think of what you like to read when you surf the web.
 Don’t we all invariably stop to read interesting, engaging, informative content whenever we can?
 Of course, we do, and your readers will do the same thing.

 Choose a Program You Believe In

-Do you believe in and trust the company you will be promoting for?
+Do you believe in and trust the company you will be promoting?
 If not, then you’re at a disadvantage from the very beginning.
 Spend time getting to know the business whose goods and services you will use your website to promote.
 Understand why they are a market leader and make good on their promises.